chitianhao/ts-arg-parse/ArgParser.en.rst

       Add a global_usage for :code:`help_message()`.
 Example: `traffic_blabla [--SWITCH [ARG]]`.

+   .. function:: void require_commands();

+      Make the parser require commands.
+If no command is fonud, output help message.

 .. class:: Option

    :class:`Option` is a data struct containing information about an option.